-With the 2019 launch of Reading CollegeTowne, Alvernia’s new building at 401 Penn Street will be the home of our engineering programs.
-Our downtown location will feature state-of-the-art labs and research facilities.
-Our engineering programs will partner heavily with local industry including the entrepreneurial community and other institutions of higher education to deliver a world-class education in engineering.
+With the 2019 launch of Reading CollegeTowne initiative, Alvernia’s new downtown Reading location, the John R. Post Center at Reading CollegeTowne is home of John R. Post School of Engineering.
+Our downtown location features state-of-the-art labs and research facilities.
+Our engineering programs partner heavily with local industry, including the entrepreneurial community and other institutions of higher education to deliver a world-class education in engineering.

 "Dr. Ridley wants us to have a technological edge compared to other programs, splitting learning and hands-on experiences, and not having a traditional way of doing things.
 Typically, engineering programs weed out the plethora of students and then work on solidifying the fundamentals, but Dr. Ridley wants to flip that and make his students fundamentally sound before he starts teaching them the basics of engineering."

 - Exposure to your discipline of choice within your first three semesters